APogue/APogue.github.io/_posts/posts/2024-09-27-Rebalance-Added-Research.md

 			- [June 11th Rick Braziel statement](https://newsroom.ucla.edu/condemning-mondays-violence-on-campus)

+		- What about the man with the megaphone or the huge screen at UCLA? see r/reddit clippings

+		- The response was disproportionate

+			- Use of amplified sound, check the TPM policies, are you subject to physical handling by police for inappropriate use of amplified sound?

+			- The response by the school would serve to discourage pro-Palestinian demonstrations and was therefor not content neutral.
+Of the 27 arrested, 25 were arrested for disruption of university operations and 1 arrested for interfering with a police officer, and 1 unknown because Braziel's numbers don't match the UCPD statement.
+This is out of approximately 175 total protesters.

 	- "[The university is under pressure](https://www.latimes.com/california/story/2024-07-18/uc-unveils-price-tag-for-this-springs-campus-unrest) from state lawmakers to better control protests and develop a systemwide framework to provide consistent enforcement of rules.
 The state is withholding $25 million in funding until UC submits a report to the Legislature by Oct.
 1 on university efforts to consistently enforce policies and laws “that protect safety and access to educational opportunities and campus spaces and buildings.”
 The report must also include information about how UC carries out a state directive to notify all students by the beginning of fall term about rules around free speech activities and consequences for violating them.

 		President Michael V. Drake is working with chancellors to draw up a plan to bring all campuses into greater conformity on enforcing rules around free speech activities.
 The guidelines “will assume the immediate removal of any encampment,” according to a UC senior administrator who spoke on condition of anonymity to discuss the sensitive topic."